Australian Couples Estate Planning Bundle

 Put a Bankruptcy Trust in your Will to protect your assets.

-Business owners protect their assets, so should you in your Will
+Business owners protect their assets; similarly, protect yours in your Will.

 Business owners, independent contractors and professionals (such as doctors, dentists, accountants, engineers, and lawyers) do not hold assets in their own name.